Classtime is designed to be best explored and understood with a hands-on approach.

 There are two ways to learn how to get started with our platform.
 Either you can read through the step-by-step instructions in this post or (additionally) rewatch our Getting Started video:

-1. Start a Session from your Library
+1. Start a Session from My Questions

 Before we go into the creation of your own questions and question sets, we suggest to experience how a real session might look like!